Umaria district: Umaria town

 The headquarters town of the Umaria district and Bandhavgarh tehsil, formerly Umaria was the headquarters of the South Rewa District.
 It is situated at a distance of about 69 km from Shahdol.

 Near the railway station stands a Shiva temple, known as the Sagara temple.
 It was an old shrine, recently remodeled.
 Its main gates are still intact with stone statues, carved in Khajuraho models.
 Near about is Jwalamukhi temple.
 About 6.5 km from the town, there is another temple named Madhibag temple of Mahabharata era, with similar carvings of the Khajuraho pattern.

 Umaria is known for its coal-mines, which were opened in 1881 by the Government of India and transferred to the Rewa Darbar in the same year, mainly to meet the requirement of railway at Katni.

 Baderi

 Baderi is a gram panchayat in Umaria district.
 It is situated about 5 km from Umaria in Bandhavgarh Road.

-It was a province of Baghela dynasty in Central India.
-It was a pawai (estate) of Rewah Riyasat.
-There is Nand Mahal and Baderi Fort, ruled by Baghel rajputs in 17th century.
+It was an estate under Rewah Riyasat.
+It was ruled by Baghela rajputs.
+There is Nand Mahal and Baderi Fort, dates back to 17th century.
+Nand Mahal was built by the Baghela chief, Lal Ahlad Singh in 1750s and Baderi Fort was half built by Lodhi rajputs, later on conquered and constructed by Lal Ramnat Singh in 1850s.